RonaldDijkstra/wildfestivalgroningen/README.md

     rake serve
     ```

-    You should now be able to view your website at <http://localhost:4567>.
+    You should now be able to view the website at <http://localhost:4567>.

 ## Build & Proof